ishan993/Library-Management-System/README.md

 # Library-Management-System

- The Library Management System provides a simple yet elegant user interface to patrons and librarians, achieved using Google’s Material Design guidelines and principles.
+ The Library Management System provides a simple yet elegant user interface to patrons and librarians, achieved using Google’s Material Design guidelines and principles, a Model-View-Controller Architecture implement using Spring-boot.

 For the librarian, our application provides the following functionality: